MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/monitor-virtual-machine-analyze.md

 > [!NOTE]
 > This scenario describes how to implement complete monitoring of your Azure and hybrid virtual machine environment.
 To get started monitoring your first Azure virtual machine, see [Monitor Azure virtual machines](/azure/virtual-machines/monitor-vm) or [Tutorial: Collect guest logs and metrics from Azure virtual machine](tutorial-monitor-vm-guest.md).

-After [configuring data collection](monitor-virtual-machine-data-collection.md) for your virtual machines, data will be available for analysis.
+Once you [configure data collection](monitor-virtual-machine-data-collection.md) for your virtual machines, data will be available for analysis.
 This article describes the different features of Azure Monitor that you can use to analyze the health and performance of your virtual machines.
 Several of these features provide a different experience depending on whether you're analyzing a single machine or multiple.
 Each experience is described here with any unique behavior of each feature depending on which experience is being used.

 ## Single machine experience